fbpx

 Step 1: Download the College Matrix

-Step 2: Add Your Academic Information
+Step 2: Add your academic information

 Fill out the top section of the College Matrix with all of your current academic information so you can have this handy when researching schools.
 Make sure to include your GPA, class rank, and best SAT or ACT score (you can include both if you have them).